 Politicians aided and abetted the new business model.
 Under the guise of deregulation, the market was left to the devices of the men behind the curtain.
 The payment of millions in campaign contributions aided their efforts.
 Not content with reduced accountability to government regulators, Big Business sought to immunize itself from accountability to shareholders and consumers as well.
 "Tort reform" became the mantra.
 Demonization of trial lawyers became the means.
 Affirmative action for wrongdoers became the method.
 The words "corporate welfare" took on a whole new meaning.

 But greed and deception were not confined to Wall Street.
 They also infected Main Street.
 A new consumerism reined.
 Consumers and speculators thought they deserved more house than they could afford, and they were willing to lie about their creditworthiness on loan applications.
 After all, why defer gratification when you can have it now?
 It has been estimated that as many as 70% of defaulted mortgages contain "some kind of misrepresentation by the borrower, lender or broker, or some combination of the three."
 The FBI recently reported that "suspicious mortgage activity increased tenfold from 2001 through 2007, and rose another 42 percent in the first quarter of 2008."
 But why worry about the ability to repay?
 The government—thanks to the work of high powered business lobbyists—had implicitly guaranteed the risk of loss.
-That guarantee has now become
+That guarantee has now become explicit—thanks, once again, to the work of high-powered lobbyists.

 Fearful of the collapse of the entire economy, gurus within the government (who, not coincidentally, hail from Wall Street) are now urging lawmakers to step in and interrupt the natural consequences of these corrupt business practices.
 They argue that many of the perpetrators are simply "too big to fail" and that innocent parties will suffer from the ripple effect of the failure of these giants.
 Former advocates for free market forces now want to suspend those forces because they deem the price to be too high.